Floris V of Holland: Political life

 Floris was supported by the count of Hainaut of the house of Avesnes, who was an arch-enemy of the count of Flanders of the house of Dampierre.
 Floris married Beatrix of Dampierre, the daughter of Guy of Dampierre, count of Flanders, in 1269.

-In 1272 Floris unsuccessfully attacked the Frisians (culminating in the Battle of Heiloo) in a first attempt to retrieve the body of his father.
+In 1272, Floris unsuccessfully attacked the Frisians (culminating in the Battle of Heiloo) in a first attempt to retrieve the body of his father.
 In 1274 he faced an uprising by nobles led by the powerful lords Gijsbrecht IV of Amstel, Zweder of Abcoude, Arnoud of Amstel, and Herman VI van Woerden, who held lands on the border with the adjacent bishopric of Utrecht (the area of Amsterdam, Abcoude, IJsselstein, and Woerden) at the expense of the bishop.
 Gijsbrecht and Herman were supported by the craftsmen of Utrecht, the peasants of Kennemerland (Alkmaar, Haarlem, and surroundings), Waterland (north of Amsterdam) and Amstelland (Amsterdam and surroundings) and the West Frisians.
 He assisted the weak bishop, John I of Nassau, by making a treaty with the craftsmen.
 The bishop would become dependent on Holland's support, and eventually added the lands of the rebellious lords to Holland in 1279.
 He gave concessions to the peasants of Kennemerland.
 Kennemerland was a duneland, where the farmers had far fewer rights than the farmers in the polders.
 Floris got rid of the Avesnes influence and switched allegiance to the Dampierres.

-Floris V receives Melis Stoke, by Charles Rochussen.

-In 1282 Floris again attacked the troublesome Frisians in the north, defeating them at the battle of Vronen, and succeeded in retrieving the body of his father.
-After a campaign in 1287–1288 he finally defeated the Frisians.
-In the meantime he had received Zeeland-bewester-Schelde (the area that controls access to the Scheldt river) as a loan from the Holy Roman King Rudolf I of Germany in 1287, but the local nobility sided with the count of Flanders who invaded in 1290.
-Floris arranged a meeting with count Guy of Flanders, but he was taken prisoner in Biervliet and was forced to abandon his claims and then set free.
+In 1282, Floris again attacked the troublesome Frisians in the north, defeating them at the battle of Vronen, and succeeded in retrieving the body of his father.
+After a campaign in 1287–1288, he finally defeated the Frisians.
+In the meantime, he had received Zeeland-bewester-Schelde (the area that controls access to the Scheldt river) as a loan from the Holy Roman King Rudolf I of Germany in 1287, but the local nobility sided with the count of Flanders, who invaded in 1290.
+Floris arranged a meeting with Count Guy of Flanders, but he was taken prisoner in Biervliet and was forced to abandon his claims and then set free.

 Floris immediately wanted to resume war, but King Edward I of England, who had an interest in access to the great rivers for wool and other English goods, convinced Floris to stop hostilities with Flanders.
-When in 1292 Floris claimed the throne of Scotland in the Great Cause (his great-grandmother Ada being the sister of King William I of Scotland), he did not receive the expected support from Edward, but England did support his claims in a new, this time more successful, war on Flanders.
+When in 1292 Floris claimed the throne of Scotland in the Great Cause (his great-grandmother Ada being the sister of King William I of Scotland), he did not receive the expected support from Edward, but England did support his claims in a new, this time more successful, war in Flanders.